 Further support for Click for Vic

 Click for Vic, a new website and campaign aimed at encouraging Victorians to buy produce, gifts and fashion from local businesses, will be boosted with $8.5 million for more marketing and advertising and the digital platform and its partnerships with third-party e-commerce providers will be expanded to sell these strengths far and wide.
-See how your business can get involved by clicking on this link.
+See how your business can get involved here.

 Waivers and deferrals